Human CO2 has little effect on atmospheric CO2

-Kohler is wrong.
 There is no such thing as a system being “too simplistic.”
 A system should be as simple as possible to solve a problem.
 Each level of a system is isolated and connected to other levels by inflows and outflows.
 So long as a level includes inflow and outflow, a system is complete.

 The Physics system includes the effects of outside processes.
-The Physics system properly computes how inflow and outflow change the level of CO2 in the atmosphere.
+The Physics system properly computes how inflow and outflow change the level of CO2.
 Its equations and conclusions for the atmosphere level would not change if the atmosphere level were connected to another level.
 Outside processes can change inflow and outflow.
 The Physics system shows how inflow and outflow change the level.

 2.2 Physics Model consequences

 Eq.
 (A.4) shows the balance level equals the product of the inflow and the residence time.
 Using IPCC numbers, and subscripts “h” to mean human and “n” to mean natural, the balance levels of human and natural CO2 are 18.4 and 392 ppm: